 Integrating with GitHub

-Update January 2019: GitHub has recently deprecated the integration point we previously recommended to connect AppHarbor applications with GitHub repositories.
+Note: GitHub has deprecated the integration point we previously recommended to connect AppHarbor applications with GitHub repositories.
 A new integration workflow is in the works and in the meanwhile you can still integrate AppHarbor with GitHub by taking the steps outlined below

 Add a Webhook to your GitHub repository